-In the screenshot above, we see that this user was logged on to the network from 09:00 till 17:00, but also from 23:30 till 00:30.
-He mostly made TCP downloads but also made one larger UDP download at 11:30.
+In the screenshot above, we see that this user was logged on to the network from 09:45 till 17:45.
+He mostly made TCP downloads.

-To understand protocol traffic in general, read more at Distribution by Protocols.
+To understand protocol traffic in general, read more at Protocol View.

-End User Traffic by QoS
+End User QoS View